Aishwaryahosamani/Module3_Group23/project/Bicom system/1_Requirements/Readme.md

 # Identifying Features
-* If we click Button  for once  the  system will print window status.
+* If we click Button  for once  the  system will check window status.
-* If we click Button  for twice the system print the alarm status  .
+* If we click Button  for twice the system will check the alarm status  .
 * If we click Button for three times the system will get the battery information.
 * If we click Button for Four times the  it will  check the door status .

-# Identifying Features

 # State of Art